-An "Eligible Medical Expense" is an expense that has been incurred by you and/or your eligible dependents that satisfies the following conditions:
+An "Eligible Healthcare Expense" is an expense that has been incurred by you and/or your eligible dependents that satisfies the following conditions:

-- (i) The expense is for "medical care" as defined by Code Section 213(d); - (ii) The expense has not been reimbursed by any other source and you will not seek reimbursement for the expense from any other source.
+- (i) The expense is for "Healthcare" as defined by Code Section 213(d), excluding Over-the-Counter drugs and medicines that have not been prescribed; - (ii) The expense has not been reimbursed by any other source and you will not seek reimbursement for the expense from any other source.

-The Code generally defines "medical care" as any amounts incurred to diagnose, treat, or prevent a specific medical condition or for purposes of affecting any function or structure of the body.
-Not every health related expense you or your eligible dependents incur constitutes an expense for "medical care."
-For example, an expense is not for "medical care", as that term is defined by the Code, if it is merely for the beneficial health of you and/or your eligible dependents (e.g. vitamins or nutritional supplements that are not taken to treat a specific medical condition) or for cosmetic purposes, unless necessary to correct a deformity arising from illness, injury, or birth defect.
-You may, at the discretion of the Third Party Administrator/Plan Administrator, be asked to provide additional documentation from a health care provider showing that you have a medical condition and/or the particular item is necessary to treat a medical condition.
+The Code generally defines "Healthcare" as any amounts incurred to diagnose, treat, or prevent a specific medical condition or for purposes of affecting any function or structure of the body.
+This includes, but is not limited to, both prescription and Over-the-Counter drugs and Over-the-Counter products and devices (e.g., crutches, supplies such as bandages and diagnostic devices such as blood sugar test kits), but does not include Over-the-Counter drugs and medicines (unless they have been prescribed).
+Not every health related expense you or your eligible dependents incur constitutes an expense for "Healthcare."
+For example, an expense is not for "Healthcare", as that term is defined by the Code, if it is merely for the beneficial health of you and/or your eligible dependents (e.g. vitamins or nutritional supplements that are not taken to treat a specific medical condition) or for cosmetic purposes, unless necessary to correct a deformity arising from illness, injury, or birth defect.
+You may, at the discretion of the Humana or the Plan Administrator, be asked to provide additional documentation from a Healthcare provider showing that you have a medical condition and/or the particular item is necessary to treat a medical condition.
 Expenses for cosmetic purposes are also not reimbursable unless they are necessary to correct an abnormality caused by illness, injury or birth defect.

-In addition, certain expenses that might otherwise constitute "medical care" as defined by the Code are not reimbursable under any Health Care FSA (per IRS regulations):
+In addition, certain expenses that might otherwise constitute "Healthcare" as defined by the Code are not reimbursable under any Healthcare FSA (per IRS regulations):

-- (i) Health insurance premiums; - (ii) Expenses incurred for qualified long term care services; and - (iii) Any other expenses that are specifically excluded by the Employer
+- (i) Health insurance premiums; - (ii) Over-the-Counter drugs and medicines; - (iii) Expenses incurred for qualified long term care services; and - (iv) Any other expenses that are specifically excluded by the Employer.

-Please reference Appendix III for a list of Eligible Medical Expenses.
+Please reference Appendix III for a list of Eligible Healthcare Expenses.

 Eligible Medical Expenses must be incurred during the Plan Year and while you are a participant in the Plan.
 "Incurred," means that the service or treatment giving rise to the expense has been provided.
 If you pay for an expense before you are provided the service or treatment, the expense may not be reimbursed until you have been provided the service or treatment.
-You may not be reimbursed for any expenses arising before the Health Care FSA becomes effective or for any expenses incurred after the close of the Plan Year, or, after a separation from service or loss of eligibility (except for expenses incurred during an applicable COBRA continuation period).
+You may not be reimbursed for any expenses arising before the Healthcare FSA becomes effective or for any expenses incurred after the close of the Plan Year, or, after a separation from service or loss of eligibility (except for expenses incurred during an applicable COBRA continuation period).